bhtclubss/bharathack-landing/README.md

 # bharathack-landing
-nformational landing page about skill-based gaming communities in India.
+Informational landing page about skill-based gaming communities in India.